Where Business Strategy and Community Impact Align

 • Good intentions are not a strategy

-• Writing checks is easy; making aligned decisions is harder
+• Writing checks is easy.
+Alignment is harder.

-• Businesses can do good without losing focus—or credibility
+• Businesses can do meaningful civic good without losing clarity or focus.

 I’m not interested in performative generosity or feel-good stories that fall apart under scrutiny.